Corus Entertainment: Re-organization

-Acquisition of Disney Channel program rights
+Acquisition of Disney Channel program rights, closure of Movie Central

-On April 16, 2015, Corus Entertainment announced that it had reached an agreement with the Disney–ABC Television Group to acquire long-term, Canadian multi-platform rights to distribute Disney Channel's programming library and associated brands.
-As a result, Canadian versions of Disney Channel in both languages: English and French.
-Launched on September 1, 2015.
-Further re-alignment occurred the same day, with the discontinuation of the Teletoon Retro brand: the English version assumed the intellectual property of Cartoon Network (which widened its carriage), and the French version being replaced by the aforementioned Disney La Chaîne.
-New Corus-run Disney Junior and Disney XD services launched as well, on December 1, 2015.
-Before that, the existing versions owned by DHX Media were respectively rebranded to Family Jr. and Family CHRGD (the latter now WildBrainTV), spinoffs of Family, and they lost the rights to broadcast Disney content in Canada.
+On April 16, 2015, Corus Entertainment announced that it had reached an agreement with the Disney–ABC Television Group to acquire long-term, Canadian multi-platform rights to distribute Disney Channel's programming library and associated brands; the agreement succeeded a previous agreement with Family Channel and DHX Media.
+As part of the agreement, Corus launched Disney Channel and the French-language La Chaîne Disney on September 1, 2015, while new Corus-owned Disney Junior and Disney XD channels would launch at a later date.
+Corus also discontinued the Teletoon Retro brand the same day: the programming of Cartoon Network was moved under the license of the English version (which widened its availability on providers such as Rogers and Shaw to reach over five million households), and the French version was relaunched as the aforementioned La Chaîne Disney.

-Shutdown of Movie Central and Encore Avenue

-On November 20, 2015, Corus announced, as a result of a strategic review, it would shut down its premium Movie Central and Encore Avenue services on March 1, 2016 in order to focus more on its national specialty channels.
-Subscribers to the networks were migrated to Bell Media's The Movie Network and TMN Encore—ending the regional monopolies that TMN and Movie Central held in eastern and western Canada respectively.
-Bell Media made a payment of $211 million to Corus for assistance in coordinating this migration.
-Bell also announced that it would acquire Corus' stake in HBO Canada, giving them full ownership.
+On November 20, 2015, Corus announced that it would close Movie Central and Encore Avenue on March 1, 2016, in order to focus more on its mainstream specialty channels.
+Corus reached an agreement to migrate Movie Central subscribers to Bell Media's The Movie Network and TMN Encore, ending the regional monopolies that TMN and Movie Central held in eastern and western Canada respectively.
+Bell Media made a payment of $211 million to Corus for assistance in coordinating this migration, which included waiving its joint rights to HBO programming to Bell.

 Acquisition of Shaw Media

 On January 13, 2016, Corus Entertainment announced that it would acquire Shaw Media for $2.65 billion, with Shaw Communications taking a 39% share of Corus stock.
-The division consisted primarily of the broadcasting assets of the former Canwest, including the over-the-air Global Television Network and 19 other specialty channels, such as Food Network, HGTV, Showcase, History, and Slice.
+The division consisted primarily of the broadcasting assets of the former Canwest, including the Global broadcast network and 19 other specialty channels, such as Food Network, HGTV, Showcase, History, and Slice.
 The transaction was being used to fund Shaw Communications' purchase of wireless carrier Wind Mobile.
-Corus' CEO, Doug Murphy, described the transaction as being a "transformational acquisition that redefines Corus and Canada's media landscape".
+Corus CEO Doug Murphy described the acquisition as "transformational" and "[redefining] Corus and Canada's media landscape".

-As the Shaw family's assets are considered a single entity for regulatory purposes by the CRTC, the CRTC officially considered the acquisition to be a reorganization of their assets, and thus exempted it from its concentration of media ownership and tangible benefits rules.
+As Corus and Shaw were both controlled by the Shaw family, the CRTC officially classified the transaction as a reorganization of its assets.
+This meant that it was exempt from regulatory scrutiny such as concentration of media ownership and tangible benefits rules.
 The reorganization was approved on March 23, 2016, and completed on April 1, 2016.
 At the same time, multiple Shaw Media executives joined Corus (including its former CEO Barbara Williams, as its new executive VP and COO), and the company adopted a new logo.